Amar'e Stoudemire: 2006–07: Comeback and All-NBA First Team selection

 Before the 2006–07 season, Stoudemire changed his jersey number from 32 to 1.
 Dijon Thompson had worn no. 1 the previous season.

 On February 18, 2007, Stoudemire appeared in the 2007 NBA All-Star Game, his second All-Star Game appearance.
-He scored 29 points and grabbed 9 rebounds, and came in second in MVP voting to Kobe Bryant.
-He had previously announced that he would make the all-star game in his first season back after his knee recovered.
+He scored 29 points and grabbed 9 rebounds, but missed out on MVP privileges to Kobe Bryant.

 During the 2007 playoffs, in a series against the San Antonio Spurs, Stoudemire accused Manu Ginóbili and Bruce Bowen of being "dirty" players.
 Stoudemire, along with teammate Boris Diaw, was suspended for Game 5 for leaving the bench area after an altercation between teammate Steve Nash and Spurs forward Robert Horry.
-The Suns lost to the Spurs in six games despite Stoudemire averaging 25 points, 12 rebounds and two blocks throughout the series.
+The Suns lost to the Spurs in six games despite Stoudemire averaging 26.4 points, 10.6 rebounds and 2 blocks throughout the series.
 He finished the 2006–07 regular season averaging 20.4 points and 9.6 rebounds per game.
 He was selected to the All-NBA First Team.